jshayes/arma3-chemical-detector/README.md

 Copy the `chemicalDetector.sqf` file into the root of you mission.

 # Usage
+Execute this script locally for each player.
+For example, add it to `initPlayerLocal.sqf`.
 ```
 [object, maxDistance, minDistance, condition] execVM "chemicalDetector.sqf";
 ```